juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 The registration operation completes successfully with at least _y_ _OK_ responses.

 == Recovery <Recovery>
-Recovery is a three-phase operation that an existing user takes to recover a PIN-protected secret.

-+ In phase 1, the client checks that a _threshold_ of realms with consensus on _version_ is available to recover the secret.
-+ In phase 2, the client performs a T-OPRF exchange on the identified realms using an _input_ derived from the user's _PIN_.
-+ In phase 3, the client uses the T-OPRF _result_ to derive tags for each realm that proves it knows the correct _PIN_.
-Then, each realm returns information that the client uses to reconstruct the user's secret.

 The recovery operations are exposed by the client in the following form:

 $ "secret", "error" = "recover"("pin", "userInfo") $